PB-193/PB-193/README.md

 <h3 align="center">In a few years, I will become a top-notch engineer.
 That's what I pledge now.</h3>

 - 🌱 I’m currently learning **Ruby on Rails**
+- Programming is very difficult, but we will not be frustrated and will keep moving forward!**
+- Often we have to understand many words and phrases, especially when we have to understand many words and phrases.
+We always hope to overcome this.**

 <p align="left">
 </p>